History of Sexuality Women's History Stella Browne Archival matters

 pseudonym of Edmee Elizabeth Monica de la Pasture, later Dashwood (1890-1943).
 Her mother (Mrs Henry de la Pasture) was also a novelist, and Delafield's daughter, Rosalind Dashwood, produced a 'tribute' novel, Provincial Daughter (1961).
 There is a biography, currently out of print, by Violet Powell (Find this on BookFinder.com).

 A good deal more than just the Provincial Lady books.
-There is an E M Delafield website, though its characterisation of her works as 'delicate' does not, I think, do justice to a writer who in a characteristically subtle and oblique way undertook some fairly 'strong' themes and struck some subversive notes.
-Find copies of Delafield's books on BookFinder.com
+There are a couple of websites, E M Delafield (characterisation of her works as 'delicate' does not, I think, do justice to a writer who in a characteristically subtle and oblique way undertook some fairly 'strong' themes and struck some subversive notes); E. M. Delafield (leans more into the notion of feminist middlebrow: PhD thesis by the website owner online here, and new biography in prospect) .
+Find copies of Delafield's books on BookFinder.com.
+Several of her works are now electronically available (some information here).

 O Douglas